Kitchen Energy Saving Solutions

 Saving Energy While Boiling Water

-Water boils faster when covered and therefore uses less energy in the process.
+Water boils faster when covered and, therefore, uses less energy.
 So cover that pot of water when you set it to boil.

 Use a Toaster Oven Instead of the Oven

-Before you fire up that oven, consider whether you could cook the item in a smaller space or in a different way.
-The toaster oven uses up to half the energy that a large oven does.
+Before you fire up that oven, consider whether you could cook the item in a smaller space or differently.
+A toaster oven uses up to half the energy of a large oven.

-Also, during the dog days of summer, the heat produced by the oven causes your air conditioner to work overtime.
-For summer energy savings, plan to cook with your microwave or grill outside.
+Also, during the dog days of summer, the oven's heat causes your air conditioner to work overtime.
+For summer energy savings, plan to cook outside using your microwave or grill.

 Use Timers